ying-li-python/Data-Analysis/KickStarter_analysis/README.md

 # Analyze Kickstarter campaigns using Excel

-Description: Description: This folder contains data analysis of Kickstarter campaigns using conditional formatting and use of pivot tables to gather certain data.
+Description: This folder contains data analysis of Kickstarter campaigns using conditional formatting and use of pivot tables to gather certain data.